dapangmao/Blog/Two alternative ways with SAS and SQL.md

 ######Direct Read

-When the extreme cases come, say SAS cannot even open the entire datasets, we may have to use the streaming method to read the sas7bdat file line by line.
+When the extreme cases come, say SAS cannot even open the entire dataset, we may have to use the streaming method to read the sas7bdat file line by line.
 The sas7bdat format has been decoded by [Java](kasper.eobjects.org/2011/06/sassyreader-open-source-reader-of-sas.html), [R](http://cran.r-project.org/web/packages/sas7bdat/index.html) and [Python](https://pypi.python.org/pypi/sas7bdat).
 Theoretically we don't need to have SAS to query a SAS dataset.

 [Heap](https://en.wikipedia.org/wiki/Heap_(data_structure)) is an interesting data structure, which easily finds a min or a max. ream the values, we could build a max heap and a min heap to cut the incoming stream into half in Python.
 The algorithm looks like a heap sorting.
 The good news is that it only read one variable each time and thus saves a lot of space.